 - 1. From Setup, enter App Builder into the Quick Find box, and then click Lightning App Builder. - 2.
 Click Edit next to the Top Accounts and Opportunities page. - 3.
 Add the Opportunity Alert component above the List View component. - 4.
 In the properties pane, change Days Since Last Modified to 6.
 Did you notice that the text inside the component changed to match the new field value? - 5.
-Click Save. - Tip: Because you activated the page previously, you don't have to activate it again.
+Deselect Has Open Tasks, then click Save. - Tip: Because you activated the page previously, you don't have to activate it again.